-The Federal Trade Commission (FTC) recently proposed a “vehicle transaction” rule that would overwhelm car buyers and small businesses with additional paperwork and needlessly lengthen the sales process.
+The Federal Trade Commission (FTC) proposed a “vehicle shopping” rule that would overwhelm car buyers and small businesses with additional paperwork and needlessly lengthen the sales process.
 The rule was proposed without credible data-driven analysis or the necessary time for public comment to avoid unintended consequences to consumers and small businesses.
-Unfair and deceptive practices in vehicle sales or financing are already illegal, and they should continue to be policed by federal regulators.
+Unfair and deceptive practices in vehicle sales or financing are already illegal and should continue to be policed by federal regulators.
 However, the FTC’s proposed rule would make the auto buying experience worse, not better, for consumers.
-As the auto industry works to streamline the purchase process in the aftermath of the pandemic, the FTC’s proposals will swamp dealers and car buyers with greater inefficiency and complexity.
+As the auto industry works to streamline the sales process post-pandemic, the FTC’s proposal will add inefficiency and complexity for dealers and car buyers.

 The FTC’s “ready-fire-aim” rule needs to go back to the drawing board.
-The agency has allowed only 60 days for the public to review this rule, despite its widespread impact on consumers and small businesses.
-Moreover, the data the FTC relies upon to support its rule is either unverified, previously rebutted, anecdotal, or non-existent.
-It is especially concerning that the agency denied a routine request for an extension of the public comment period.
-To avoid a rush to judgment, Members of Congress are urged to weigh in with the FTC to ensure that this rulemaking process is fair and based on valid research and data rather than assumptions.
+The agency allowed only 60 days for public review of this rule, despite its widespread impact on consumers and small businesses.
+Also, the data the FTC relies upon to support its rule is either unverified, previously rebutted, anecdotal, or non-existent.
+It is especially concerning that the agency did not issue an Advanced Notice of Proposed Rulemaking (ANPRM) and denied a routine request for an extension of the public comment period.
+On Nov.
+29, Rep. Kelly Armstrong (R-N.D.) and 47 bipartisan and bicameral members of Congress sent a letter to the FTC urging the agency to withdraw its proposed “vehicle shopping” rule and instead issue an ANPRM.
+Members of Congress should continue to weigh in with the FTC and urge the Commission to withdraw its proposed rule and instead issue an ANPRM.

 Catalytic converters are being stolen at increasingly higher rates due to their valuable metals, such as rhodium, platinum and palladium.
-Thefts reported in insurance company claims has sharply increased over the past three years, and the National Insurance Crime Bureau estimates that these thefts increased by 326% in 2020 and increased another 353% in 2021.
-Thieves can easily steal catalytic converters from unattended vehicles, and since catalytic converters are not readily traceable there is a lucrative market for these stolen parts.
+Thefts reported in insurance company claims have sharply increased over the past three years, and the National Insurance Crime Bureau estimates that these thefts increased by 326% in 2020 and another 353% in 2021.
+Thieves can easily steal catalytic converters, and since catalytic converters are not readily traceable there is a lucrative market for these stolen parts.
 These thefts are costing businesses and vehicle owners millions of dollars.
-H.R.
-6394, the “Preventing Auto Recycling Theft Act” (PART Act) would assist law enforcement in their efforts to combat this crime by providing a national framework that would mark catalytic converters, establish federal criminal penalties, and create a more transparent market that deters its theft.
-NADA and 14 other groups sent a letter to House Energy and Commerce Committee leaders in support of the PART Act.
-Members of Congress are urged to cosponsor H.R.
-6394 to address the growing national problem of catalytic converter theft.
+Last Congress, the bipartisan “Preventing Auto Recycling Theft Act” (PART Act) (H.R.
+6394/S. 5024) was introduced to combat catalytic converter theft and garnered 57 House cosponsors.
+This legislation would help law enforcement combat this crime by providing a national framework that would mark catalytic converters, establish federal criminal penalties, and create a more transparent market that deters its theft.
+In May, NADA and 14 other groups sent a letter in support of the PART Act.
+This legislation is expected to be reintroduced soon.
+Congress should pass the PART Act to address the growing national problem of catalytic converter theft.